tomasholub/react-aka-demi/filterMapReduce.md

 ## Map

-Map function transforms all items in the array and returns a **new** array, i.e. maps them to something else.
+Map function transforms all the items in the array and returns a **new** array, i.e. maps them to something else.

-This means that function that changes **one** item must be provided.
+This means we need to provide a function that changes **one** item.

 Example: Get titles of food products together with their calories: